Metra’s Small Business Enterprise Program

 Metra is encouraging all small businesses that qualify to complete the SBE verification process.

-To qualify as an SBE, companies must:
+To qualify as an SBE, companies must meet the following requirements:

 - For-profit business;